tomicooler/garagealarm/README.md

 ===========

 GarageAlarm can detect whether the garage door is open or closed.
-The garage that I rent is about 500-1000 meters from the apartment, it would be nice to know if I closed the door..., How Hard Can It Be?
+The garage that I rent is about 320 meters from the apartment, it would be nice to know if I closed the door..., How Hard Can It Be?

+<a href="https://docs.google.com/presentation/d/1tIYUefcGcdnDLyIjWLCoXbDT66C93z82hiz6jU8Zyz8">Veszprem Technology Meetup Slides with Pictures and useful Links</a>

 <img src="doc/architecture.png" width="300"/>

 **doorwatcher**

-A component built with a Raspberry Pico and a magnetic sensor and a LoRa module.
+A component built with a Raspberry Pico, a magnetic sensor and a LoRa module.
 The magnetic reed switch is used to detect whether the door is open or closed.
-To save battery the Pico is mostly in dormant mode (deep sleep), it wakes up when the magnetic switch changes, then sends an open/close message with LoRa.
+To save battery the Pico is mostly in dormant mode (deep sleep), it wakes up when the magnetic switch changes, sends an open_/close message using LoRa.
-I power this component with 3x AA batteries.
+Powered by 3x AA batteries.

 **watchdog**

 A component built with a Raspberry Pico and a LoRa module.
-It receives LoRa packets and print some action words when the doorwatcher sends a message.
+It receives LoRa packets and prints action words to the USB serial, e.g.: #ACTION_DOOR_OPEN#.

 **notifier**